CSB5/OPERA-MS/README.md

 ### Essential arguments

-- **--illumina-read1** : `illum_read1.fq.gz` - Path to the first read for Illumina paired-end read data
+- **--short-read1** : `R1.fq.gz` - path to the first read for Illumina paired-end read data

-- **--illumina-read2** : `illum_read2.fq.gz` - Path to the second read for Illumina paired-end read data
+- **--short-read2** : `R2.fq.gz` - path to the second read for Illumina paired-end read data

-- **--long-read** : `long-read.fq` - Path to the long-read fastq file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing
+- **--long-read** : `long-read.fq` - path to the long-read fastq file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing

-- **--output-directory** : `results` - Directory where OPERA-MS results will be outputted
+- **--out-dir** : `RESULTS` - directory where OPERA-MS results will be outputted

 ### Optional arguments